 Principals named in the filing include Chairman and CEO Robert Baurys; Susan Hrim, who is COO and chief clinical officer; CFO Francis Chow; and fellow executive officer Roy McKinley.

-Also named in the filing are the following directors: Chrysalis Ventures‘ Managing Director Koleman Karleski and Operating Partner Richard Vance; John Prior, formerly of Nashua, N.H.-based Critical Care Systems; Wilson Orr of Memphis, Tenn.-based SSM Partners; and Jan Bruce.
+Also named in the filing are the following directors: Chrysalis‘ Managing Director Koleman Karleski and Operating Partner Richard Vance; John Prior, formerly of Nashua, N.H.-based Critical Care Systems; Wilson Orr of Memphis, Tenn.-based SSM Partners; and Jan Bruce.
 Chrysalis, which is headquartered in Louisville, Ky., has offices Houston and Pittsburgh.

 Chronicity said it would use the proceeds for working capital.

 Last year, Chronicity raised a total of $3.75 million in two rounds.
 Besides Chrysalis and SSM Partners, the company’s backers include Chicago’s Crobern Partners and Reservoir Venture Partners of Columbus, Ohio.

 Bios from Chronicity’s website: